Start main page content

-Economic Science The Bachelor of Economic Science is a mathematically focused degree with majors in Economics and Mathematical Science.
+The Bachelor of Economic Science is a mathematically focused degree with majors that include Investment and Corporate Finance, Computational and Applied Mathematics, Coding and Cryptography, and Econometrics.

 Overview

-The BEconSc is a specialist degree that builds strong analytical abilities for graduates wishing to work in fields like economics, actuarial science, or other business and data analytics fields.
+The BEconSc is a specialist degree that builds strong analytical abilities for graduates wishing to work in fields such as economics, data analytics, scientific computing and other business fields.

-You can choose to major in Mathematical Science from Actuarial Science, Computational and Applied Mathematics, Computer Science, Mathematics, and Mathematical Statistics.
+You can choose to major in Computational and Applied Mathematics, Investment and Corporate Finance, and Economic Science.

 The entrance requirements for the BEconSc degree are higher than those for the BCom.
 You should only consider it if you have a strong mathematical ability.